-Dr. FOLSE.
+Dr. Folse.
 I actually as the dental director in my facilities do the MDS for them, and that is one reason why I really like the dental director model, because I am part of that process, I am part of the team.

-Senator BREAUX.
+Senator Breaux.
 Yes, Daniel?

-Sec.

 Mr. Perry.
 Thank you, Senator.

 On one level, obviously, what we are talking about is the deplorable state of oral health in America, especially for our seniors.
 But just beneath the surface are two threads that are coming together.
-One is the thread of ageism which is endemic throughout the American health care system at all levels, where older patients tend to get fewer preventive treatments, less screening, fewer interventions than younger people would; and on the other end and this, too, is part of ageism in our health care-is the failure of our professional health education schools to be able to provide some access to geriatric content for everyone who passes through them.
+One is the thread of ageism which is endemic throughout the American health care system at all levels, where older patients tend to get fewer preventive treatments, less screening, fewer interventions than younger people would; and on the other end-and this, too, is part of ageism in our health care-is the failure of our professional health education schools to be able to provide some access to geriatric content for everyone who passes through them bring attention to it as you have been doing, Senator.